codedbysoumyajit/KernelView-Go/README.md

     go build -o kernelview .
     ```
     This will create the `kernelview` executable in the current directory.
-4.  **(Optional) Move to PATH:** You can move the executable to a directory in your system's PATH for easier access:
+4.  **Move to PATH:** You can move the executable to a directory in your system's PATH for easier access:
     ```bash
     sudo mv kernelview /usr/local/bin/ # Example for Linux/macOS
     ```